7 Morning Brain Exercises to Clear Your Mind

-When you bring your attention to the things in your life for which you’re grateful, your brain actually works better.
-Crazy, right?
+When you bring your attention to the things in your life for which you’re grateful, your brain actually works better, especially with a gratitude list.
 “Brain imaging studies show that negative thought patterns change the brain in a negative way, but that conversely, practicing gratitude literally helps you have a brain to be grateful for,” says Dr. Amen.
-Every day, write down five things you’re grateful for—whether that’s your dog, your job, the fact that the construction outside your apartment has finally ceased, etc. Research from the University of Pennsylvania found that when people did this exercise, they noticed a significant positive difference in their level of happiness in just three weeks.
-Other researchers have found that people who express gratitude on a regular basis are healthier, more optimistic, make more progress towards their goals, have a greater sense of well-being and are more helpful to others.
-Now that’s some serious incentive!
-Check out these proven health benefits of gratitude.
+Every day, write down five things you’re grateful for—whether that’s your dog, your job, or that the NFL season has started back up again.

 Get a good night’s rest

-It sounds obvious, but a U.S. Gallup poll found that a shocking 40 percent of Americans get less than the seven hours recommended by the National Sleep Foundation.
-“Sleep is proven in countless studies to help our ability to recall—which directly affects our capability to control both our behavior and learning,” Dr. Griesel.
+It sounds obvious, but 70 percent of American adults report they get insufficient sleep at least one night per month, according to the American Sleep Apnea Association.
+“Sleep is proven in countless studies to help our ability to recall—which directly affects our capability to control both our behavior and learning,” says Griesel.
 “Sleep deficits actually result in performance comparable to intoxication.”
-The best way to prime your body for a killer work performance the following day is to stick to a sleep schedule that doesn't change all that much on the weekends and to practice a relaxing bedtime ritual, like reading a book or watching the news before bed.
+The best way to prime your body for a great work performance the following day is to stick to a sleep schedule.
+Make sure that it doesn’t change much on the weekends.
+Also, remember to practice a relaxing bedtime ritual, like reading a book.
 Make sure your room is dark and cool at an ideal temperature of around 65 degrees.